jkitsao/tyr/README.md

 # Tyr - A Node.js Package Manager Written in Rust

-Tyr is a lightweight, fast, and reliable package manager for Node.js projects, implemented in Rust.
+Tyr (referred to as 'Tyrr' in the npm ecosystem due to naming conflicts) is a lightweight, fast, and reliable package manager for Node.js projects, implemented in Rust.
 It aims to provide efficient dependency management, project initialization, and package installation workflows.

 # Features